 • Those who come from locations implementing MDI in British Columbia, The Northwest Territories, and MDI National sites, as well as those who have advised us on the MDI National Scale-out Project 2015-2018.

 We are excited to gather together leaders in the field of child well-being from across Canada including Dr. Jean Clinton, Clinical Professor, Department of Psychiatry and Behaviourals Neurosciences, McMaster University, Dr. Mark T. Greenberg, Edna Peterson Bennett Endowed Chair in Prevention Research, Professor of Human Development and Psychology, Penn State, Dr. Michael Ungar, Canada Research Chair in Child, Family and Community Resilience and Professor of Social Work at Dalhousie University, and our own Dr. Kimberly Schonert-Reichl.

-We are also excited to share that we have added Author, International Speaker and Consultant Monique Gray Smith, Superintendent of Schools with the Vancouver School District, Suzanne Hoffman, award-winning television producer and interviewer, and Adjunct Professor in the Faculty of Medicine at UBC, Maria LeRose, Max Bell Foundation Senior Policy Fellow and Executive Director of the Comox Valley Child Development Association, Joanne Schroeder and Tracy Smyth, owner and consultant with Ready to Raise and Senior Editor for Heart-Mind Online with the Dalai Lama Centre for Peace + Education, to our incredible line up.
+We are also excited to share that we have added Author, International Speaker and Consultant Monique Gray Smith, Superintendent of Schools with the Vancouver School District, Suzanne Hoffman, award-winning television producer and interviewer, and Adjunct Professor in the Faculty of Medicine at UBC, Maria LeRose, Max Bell Foundation Senior Policy Fellow and Executive Director of the Comox Valley Child Development Association, Joanne Schroeder and Tracy Smyth, owner and consultant with Ready to Raise, to our incredible line up.